Letters from our Directors

-The Humanities Center arose from the vision and commitment of Pitt’s higher administration, beginning from Dean N. John Cooper and Senior Associate Dean James F. Knapp of the Dietrich School of Arts and Sciences and supported by then-Provost James V. Maher and then-Chancellor Mark A. Nordenberg.
-Given this history, it is especially happy that in their Emeritus status Jim Maher and Mark Nordenberg have chosen to become our neighbors, with office suites in our entry lobby.
+The Humanities Center arose from the vision and commitment of Pitt’s higher administration, beginning from then-Dean N. John Cooper and then-Senior Associate Dean James F. Knapp of the Dietrich School of Arts and Sciences and supported by then-Provost James V. Maher and then-Chancellor Mark A. Nordenberg.
+We look forward to continuing our work with the new leadership of Dean Kathy Blee.